Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Case studies

 \subsection{The pulverizing system}

-We focus on the coal pulverizing system of the 1000-MW ultra-supercritical thermal power plant in China \cite{zhang2021multimode}.
-The structure is depicted in Fig. \ref{fig_benchmark}.
+We focus on the coal pulverizing system of the 1030--MW ultra-supercritical thermal power plant in China \cite{zhang2021multimode}.
+The structure is depicted in Fig. \ref{fig_benchmark}, which is composed of coal feeder, coal mill, rotary separator, raw coal hopper and stone coal scuttle.
 The coal pulverizing system grinds the raw coal into pulverized coal with desired fineness and optimal temperature.
-High temperature may lead to deflagration and low temperature would reduce the combustion efficiency.
-According to the historical recording, the fault in outlet temperature occurs frequently and thus it is essential to investigate this sort of fault.
+According to the historical recording, the fault in outlet temperature occurs frequently and it is essential to investigate this sort of fault.
 Data from three successive modes are selected to illustrate the effectiveness, as listed in Table \ref{Table_informationZS}.
+When a new mode arrives, only 540 normal samples are collected to update the model.
 The variables are selected by expert experience and prior knowledge.
-For convenience, the numbers of training and testing samples are denoted as NoTrS and NoTeS, respectively.

-The simulation consequences of 30 situations are summarized in Table \ref{Table-PSFAEWC} and Table \ref{Table2-comparative}.
-PSFA-EWC performs better than PSFA and the significant information preserved in the model is valuable to enhance detection accuracy.
-The FDRs of Situation 3 are better than those of Situation 1, which indicates that the learned knowledge of mode $\mathcal{M}_2$ is conducive to monitor mode $\mathcal{M}_1$.
-The FARs of Situations 5,10 and 11 are higher than $20\%$, which are not acceptable.
-PSFA suffers from catastrophic forgetting issue, where the model built for one mode may not provide excellent performance for another mode.
-RSFA cannot monitor the multiple modes accurately and the FDRs of $S^2$ are lower than $51\%$.
-Only the FDR of $T^2$ is $96.48\%$ for Situation 13.
-PCA-EWC can detect the faults in successive modes timely and the FDRs approach $100\%$.
-IMPPCA and MCVA offer favorable monitoring performance and the FDRs are convincing, except for Situation 21.
-Partial monitoring results are depicted in Fig. \ref{case3}.
+The simulation results of 30 situations are summarized in Table \ref{Table-PSFAEWC} and Table \ref{Table2-comparative}.
+Partial monitoring charts are described in Fig. \ref{case2}.
+With regard to $S^2$ statistic, the FDRs of Situations 6 and 9 are $94.73\%$ and $53.63\%$. which indicates that the perviously learned knowledge from modes $\mathcal{M}_1$ and $\mathcal{M}_2$ is conducive to monitor mode $\mathcal{M}_3$.
+For $T^2$ statistic, the FARs of Situations 4, 10 and 11 are higher than $48\%$, while the FARs of PSFA--EWC are lower than $10\%$.
+PSFA suffers from catastrophic forgetting issue, where the model for one mode may not provide excellent performance for another mode.
+RSFA cannot monitor the multiple modes accurately and the FDRs of $S^2$ are lower than $44\%$.
+Only the FDR of $T^2$ is $84.49\%$ for Situation 13.
+PCA--EWC can detect the faults in successive modes timely and the FDRs approach $100\%$.
+IMPPCA and MCVA offer favorable monitoring performance and the FDRs are convincing, except for Situation 25.